cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 ### Pioneer 3-DX obstacle avoidance

-The "pioneer3dx.wbt" world file shows a simulation example of the Braitenberg avoidance algorithm based on the use of the 16 sonar sensors (see the "braitenberg.c" controller file in the "WEBOTS\_HOME/projects/robots/adept/pioneer3/controller" directory).
+The "pioneer3dx.wbt" world file shows a simulation example of the Braitenberg avoidance algorithm based on the use of the 16 sonar sensors (see the "braitenberg.c" controller file in the "WEBOTS\_HOME/projects/robots/adept/pioneer3/controller" directory) as seen in [this figure](#pioneer-3-dx-world-example).

 %figure "Pioneer 3-DX world example"